Directly Observing the Galaxies Likely Responsible for Reionization: The Luminosity Function

 The different lens models do not have a strong effect on the fits of $M^{\ast}$ and $\phi^{\ast}$ at $z = 6$ or 7 as the bright end is constrained by the unlensed CANDELS data.
 There are differences between the models at $z \sim 8$, where the overdensity of bright galaxies in Abell 2744 affects the fit.

 We expect the lens model uncertainties to affect the measurement of $\alpha$, which is primarily constrained by lensed galaxies, and we do find a wider range of values of $\alpha$ by looking at the different lens models.
 However, every lens model - both those produced before and after the HFF data - is consistent with the fiducial result to within $1\,\sigma$.
 We find no systematic difference between the models that use the light-traces-mass assumption and those that do not.
-At $z \sim 6$, the scatter between different models' measurement of $\alpha$ increases for the models produced after the HFF data, driven primarily by changes in the Merten and Zitrin-LTM models that result in shallower slopes in the later versions of the models (although they remain within $1\,\sigma$ of the original versions).
+At $z \sim 6$, the differences between the pre- and post-HFF models are statistically insignificant, and all of the models are in agreement within 1$\sigma$.
 At $z \sim 7$ the post-HFF versions of the models produce systematically shallower faint-end slopes than the originals, but the differences here and at $z \sim 8$ are again all within $1\,\sigma$ of the original models.

 We conclude that although the different lens models indicate large differences in the magnifications of individual galaxies, the effect on the overall luminosity function is minimal.
 We caution, however, that although the different lens models cover different assumptions and methodologies, they all use the same input data, so this comparison is not indicative of the full errors in the lens modelling.
 However, it does provide an estimate of the uncertainties resulting from the lens modelling methodology, and we incorporate this as a systematic uncertainty in our fiducial Schechter function fits in Table \ref{tab:lfpars}.